Liam-Booth-Data/spaceship_problem/README.md

 Rows containing missing values in the any of the records needed to be dropped as a large majority of machine learning models do not allow for unknown values.

-I first tackled the room number feature, 'Num', and as it only had 199 missing values I just decided to these records from the dataset.
+I first tackled the room number feature, 'Num', and as it only had 199 missing values I just decided to drop these records from the dataset.
 This was because capturing these missing values with encoding techniques would confuse the final ML model, due to the high co-linearity.

 `df.dropna(subset=['Num'], inplace=True)`